Buushra1dm/Fundamentals-of-Artificial-Intelligence/README.md

+#2.
+KGB GAME
+This project aims to application the KGB game using artificial intelligence algorithms.
+In this project, we have implemented a stochastic algorithm that allows computer to look many moves ahead, thus picking the move that optimizes its chances of thewinning.
+It is a game that can be played by two people consisting of three random cards, each of whom must draw a card and reveal its identity, and according to the priority of the card, the winner will be announced.
+You get a higher priority card than your opponent until you achieve the goal

+2.3 HOW TO PLAY KGB

+The draw is done randomly for each of the players, and the choice will fall on (girl / boy / king).
+The king can beat the boy, the boy can beat the girl, but only the girl can beat the king, and the winner is achieved based on this method.

-#Game rules: #1-It consists of two players (user, computer) #2-The user plays against the computer #3-The Grandfather beats the Boy #4-The Boy beats the Girl #5-The Girl beat the Grandfather
+#Game rules: #1-It consists of two players (user, computer)
+#2-The user plays against the computer
+#3-The Grandfather beats the Boy
+#4-The Boy beats the Girl
+#5-The Girl beat the Grandfather